Cryptocoders-wtf/generative/contract/contracts/packages/graphics/README.md

 To generate an SVG image, you need to create a series of SVG elements, combine them, and generate an SVG string.

 SVG library has a set of method to create SVG elements, such as rect() and circle().
-For exmaple, the following code create a rectangle element with origin=(256, 256) and size=(512, 512)
+For exmaple, the following code creates a rectangle element with origin=(256, 256) and size=(512, 512)
 ```
 SVG.rect(256, 256, 512, 512);
 ```